South Sudan profile - Timeline

 2013 July - President Kiir dismisses entire cabinet and Vice-President Riek Machar in a power struggle within the governing Sudan People's Liberation Movement.

 2013 December - Fighting erupts between government troops and rebel factions, who temporarily seize control of several regional towns.
 Thousands are killed and many more flee.
 Uganda troops fight in support of government.
 Foreigners are evacuated.

-2013 January - A ceasefire is signed but broken several times over subsequent weeks, and further talks in February fail to end the violence that displaces more than a million people by April.
+2014 January - A ceasefire is signed but broken several times over subsequent weeks, and further talks in February fail to end the violence that displaces more than a million people by April.

 Fugitive ex-vice president Riek Machar charged with treason.

 2014 April - UN says pro-Machar forces sack the oil town of Bentiu, killing hundreds of civilians.

 2014 May - UN envoy Toby Lanzer says conflict has resulted in slaughter of thousands, displacement of more than a million and five million in need of humanitarian aid.

 2014 July - UN Security Council describes the food crisis in South Sudan as the worst in the world.